 A selection of games and books is available, including a range of guide and walk books to help you plan your stay.

 Perfect for cosying up at night, there is a wood burner in the sitting room.
 (A regular request from those seeking to ‘Escape to the Country’ on BBC1.)
-An initial supply of kindling, smokeless fuel and logs is provided.
+An initial supply of kindling and logs is provided.
 Further supplies of each are available at cost price if needed.
 The house rules include agreement to give the wood burner a thorough clean daily, including on departure day!

 DEPOSIT FOR ALL BOOKINGS IS £50.

 BALANCE PAYABLE 6 WEEKS BEFORE ARRIVAL

 If your booking is made within the 6 weeks please make a full payment on booking.

 Arrival & departure